• Skip to primary navigation

 Office and supply upkeep

-Receptionists are responsible for general office maintenance such as keeping the office clean, safe, and organized.
+Receptionists are responsible for general office maintenance, such as keeping the office clean, safe, and organized.
 They also check the inventory of office supplies, order new supplies, and distribute supplies as needed.

-What are the Required Receptionist Resume Skills?
+What are the Required Receptionist Resume Skills in 2023?

 A receptionist’s success is dependent on the following abilities: